joselzofio/TechnologyAdoptionComplianceRiskUncertainty/README.md

 Version 4.0.0

-This set of two MATLAB scripts calculates the investment thresholds, along with optimal emission and violation levels from the simulations reported in Arguedas, C., Peinado, F., and Zofío, J.L.
+This set of two MATLAB scripts calculates the investment thresholds, along with optimal emissions and violation levels from the simulations reported in Arguedas, C., Peinado, F., and Zofío, J.L.
 (2026) "Incentives for Green Technology Adoption and Compliance under Risk Aversion and Technological Uncertainty", Resource and Energy Economics, Environmental and Resource Economics, 89(6), art. nº 6.

 The first script (1.Technology_Adoption_Compliance_Risk_with_Tech_Certainty_10_10_2025.m) implements the simulations of the baseline model reported in section 4.2 of the article without technological uncertainty about the new technology.